gsora/gsora.github.io/_posts/2015-11-30-mbrtouefi.markdown

 So, the first step is to make room on the disk for this partition.

-My partition table was composed from:
+My partition table was composed of:

     /dev/sda1: root filesystem
     /dev/sda2: swap partition

 Since this new PC have enough RAM already, I simply deleted the swap and extended `sda1` enough to make a 200MB, `ef00` type `ESP` partition.

-# Convert the partition table
+## Convert the partition table

 To boot with UEFI, you need a `gpt` partition table and luckily a `MBR` partition table can become one easily.

 Run `gdisk /dev/sdX`, the software will warn you that if you invoke the `w` command the partition table will be converted to `gpt`, and we want exactly that.

-# Follow the white rabbit
+## Follow the white rabbit

 The last thing to do is pretty much follow the [Beginner’s guide](https://wiki.archlinux.org/index.php/Beginners'_guide):